AthenaModel/kite/docs/appkit.md

 For now:

 * Allow only one appkit.
 Analysis shows we don't really need more than that for anything we're doing.
+DONE

 * Name the core package after the appkit, e.g., appkit_mykit, to allow for future growth.